AxMilin/Anti-Webhook-Steal/README.md

-# Anti Discord Webhook Steal Code
+# Anti Discord Webhook Steal
 ## Overview
 This Python code is designed to prevent the stealing of Discord webhooks by implementing a simple Flask application.
 The script listens for incoming POST requests on the /we endpoint and forwards the data to the specified Discord webhook.